 The likelihood of gases can be established from the underlying geological structure, and guidance for its control may be found in a number of documents and via official sources on the internet.
-BS8102: 2009 makes reference to maps of areas where basic or full protection against radon needs to be provided that are contained in the Building Research Establishment (BRE) reports BR211, BR376, BR413 and the
+BS8102: 2022 makes reference to Building Research Establishment (BRE) reports BR211, the Building Regulations, and to further guidance on the characterisation and remediation of ground gases given in BS8485: 2015.